enonic/release-tools/generate-changelog/README.md

 The script "generate-changelog" is generated in the sub-folder "build/install/generate-changelog/bin/"

-When running "generate-changelog", the script is looking for a properties file with two properties: "user" and "oAuthToken" These are used for logging in to GitHub.  the OAuthToken can be generated in GitHub by going to your setting/Personal Access Token.
+When running "generate-changelog", the script is looking for `GITHUB_TOKEN` environment variable and optionally `GITHUB_ACTOR`.
+These are used for logging in to GitHub.
+The GITHUB_TOKEN can be generated in GitHub by going to your setting/Personal Access Token.

+the script is looking for `ZENHUB_TOKEN` environment variable to login to ZenHub.
+Form more info visit https://github.com/ZenHubIO/API

     NAME
         generate-changelog - Generates the changelog

     SYNOPSIS
-        generate-changelog [(-f <propertiesFile>)] [(-h | --help)] [--ignore-field-check] [-p <gitDirectoryPath>] [-s <since>] [-u <until>]
+        generate-changelog [(-o <outputFiename>)] [(-h | --help)] [--ignore-field-check] [-p <gitDirectoryPath>] [-s <since>] [-u <until>]

     OPTIONS
-        -f <propertiesFile>
+        -o <outputFiename>
-            Full path and file name of properties file with authentication properties.
-Default is "./changelog.properties"
+            Full path and file name of output.
+Default is changelog_<projectName>[-[<since>]..[<until>]].md in the current directory.

         -h, --help
-            Display help information
+            Display help information.

         --ignore-field-check
             Ignore the "Not In Changelog" field check.